Luis Arraez Player Props: Marlins vs. Rockies

 Luis Arraez At The Plate

-- He has gone deep in one of 44 games, and in 0.6% of his plate appearances.
+- He has hit a home run in one of 45 games, and in 0.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.